vahid0001/IPU-Net/README.md

 [Paper](https://arxiv.org/abs/2010.12249) </br>

 ## Model Architecture
 Our proposed method includes two deep neural networks which are designed to produce super-resolution faces from the lowresolution counterparts that are optimized for both visual quality and face recognition.
 The first network is an autoencoder with skip-connections (U-Net) and the other network is a pre-trained face recognition model with an Inception-ResNet architecture.
 The IPU-Net generates the super-resolved (SR) faces from the upsampled low-resolution versions by learning the mapping between the pairs.
-During training, the FRNet produces discriminative, low-dimensional embeddings for both SR and high-resolution (HR) faces in order to compute the identity loss.
+During training, the Face Recognition Network produces discriminative, low-dimensional embeddings for both SR and high-resolution (HR) faces in order to compute the identity loss.

 <p align="center">
   <img src="figures/model.png">